Changing to F-1/J-1 Status

 Applications to change to F-1 or J-1status may be filed by matriculating international students who are residing in the U.S. in a qualifying nonimmigrant status.
 All other students must apply for a visa stamp abroad.

 F-1/J-1 status may not commence until 30 days before the start date on Form I-20 or Form DS-2019.
-Matriculating students must ensure that they maintain their current nonimmigrant status until within 30 days of the start date on Form I-20/DS-2019.
+Matriculating students must ensure that they maintain their current nonimmigrant status at the time the application for the change of status is filed and until within 30 days of the start date on Form I-20/DS-2019.
 Note that any student wishing to work at the University pursuant to F-1/J-1 status must have an approved application to change to F-1/J-1 status before beginning employment.

 Applications to change to F-1/J-1 status may be submitted to the USCIS up to six months in advance of the start date on Form I-20/DS-2019, but may not be approved by the USCIS until 120 days or less before the start date.
 Any dependent family members who wish to remain in the U.S. in a dependent status must submit applications to change to F-2 status or J-2 Status .